 To tailor the objectives and plans at national and sub-national level, practitioners need to assess the “smartness” of proposed investment options and prioritize them.

 The framework was developed with inputs from a variety of stakeholders during the GCAN inception workshop in October 2016, followed by an Agrilinks seminar in November 2016 and was then field-tested during a series of visits to USAID missions.
-A detailed description of the final framework as well as it's use can be found in this book chapter and a supporting policy note can be found here.
+A detailed description of the final framework as well as it's use can be found in this book chapter and a supporting policy note can be found in English and in French.